-The Company holds a 5.7% to 20.2% net profit interest in the Bellavista property located in Costa Rica, which is an open pit, heap leach, gold mine.
-Glencairn, owner and operator of the Bellavista mine in Costa Rica, declared commercial production in December 2005.
-In July 2007, Glencairn suspended mining operations due to ground movement and heavy rainfall causing surface erosion and deep seated ground creep in some areas of the mine site.
+The Company held a 5.7% to 20.2% net profit interest in the Bellavista property located in Costa Rica, which is an open pit, heap leach, gold mine.
+Central Sun, owner and operator of the Bellavista mine in Costa Rica, declared commercial production in December 2005.
+In July 2007, Central Sun suspended mining operations due to ground movement and heavy rainfall causing surface erosion and deep seated ground creep in some areas of the mine site.